-I just got hurt at work in Ohio, What should I do next?
+I got hurt on the job – What should I do?

 If you are injured at work in Ohio, you should immediately complete and file a written accident report with your employer.
 So many times, we hear the Employer argue at Allowance Hearings that the Employee did not file an injury report.
 As a result, they argue that there could not have been a work injury because the “injured” employee never told anyone.
 We are able to overcome these arguments when you have gone for immediate medical treatment or you have told a co-worker that you have been hurt.
 To play it safe, you should always file an incident report with your employer.
 But, even if you failed to immediately report your injury, you should contact a Board Certified Ohio Bureau of Workers’ Compensation Specialist Attorney to assist you in pursuing your claim.
 Just because you failed to immediately report your injury doesn’t mean you can’t file and pursue a workers’ comp claim.